Last Modified Date: 02 Mar 2021

 - Tableau Desktop

-AnswerSetting up and using Tableau Desktop in a virtual environment like Citrix has changed with Tableau Desktop 10.5.
-Tableau Desktop 10.5 now has an option for a virtual Desktop.
+AnswerSetting up and using Tableau Desktop and Tableau Prep Builder in a virtual environment like Citrix has changed with Tableau Desktop 10.5 and Tableau Prep Builder 2018.2.1.
+Tableau Desktop 10.5 and Prep Builder 2018.2.1 and higher now have an option for a virtual Desktop.

-Prior to Tableau Desktop 10.5, Citrix Servers should install Tableau Desktop and activate a key on each server in the farm.
-In Tableau Desktop 10.5 and higher, the Citrix Servers should have an installation of Tableau Desktop with the ATR set (virtual Desktop) but no key activated.
+Prior to Tableau Desktop 10.5, Citrix Servers could install Tableau Desktop and activate a key on each server in the farm.
+In Tableau Desktop 10.5 and higher, the Citrix Servers should have an installation of Tableau Desktop or Tableau Prep Builder with the Authority to Run (ATR ) option set (Virtual Desktop Support) but no key activated.
 Each user will be entering a key and registering the product.
+For more information on how to setup Tableau Desktop or Tableau Prep Builder in a virtual deployment, please see Configure Virtual Desktop Support.
+If LBLM is implemented, no product keys need to be entered but the end user will log into Tableau Server or Tableau Online with each new VM delivered.

 1. Virtual Environment in Tableau 10.4 and earlier